Caddickbrown/Programming-Notes/General.md

 #### Creating a Repository

 #### Merging Two Existing Repositories
+Merging GitHub Repos whilst maintaining histories is a bit of a pain.
+The following steps should help you to do this.

 1. Create/Locate the Repo that you want to Merge into.
 2. cd into the Repo
 3. git remote add -f <name> <url>